 - There are a number of blood tests that will show if the body is reacting to a biotoxin consistent with CIRS.

-- Mycotoxin testing will show whether a person has mold toxins in his/her body.
+- Mycotoxin testing will show whether a person has mold toxins in their body.